paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-005-creditors-the-debtor-and-the-estate.md

 ### Statutory Notes

+#### Amendment of Section
+Pub.
+L. 119–27, §§ 11(d), 20, July 18, 2025, 139 Stat.
+458, 466, provided that, effective on the earlier of the date that is 18 months after July 18, 2025, or the date that is 120 days after the date on which the primary Federal payment stablecoin regulators issue any final regulations implementing Pub.
+L. 119–27, this section is amended as follows:

+(1) in subsection (a), in the matter preceding paragraph (1), by striking “The following” and inserting “Subject to subsection (e), the following”; and

+(2) by adding at the end the following:

+(e) Notwithstanding subsection (a), if a payment stablecoin holder is not able to redeem all outstanding payment stablecoin claims from required payment stablecoin reserves maintained by the permitted payment stablecoin issuer, any such remaining claim arising from a person’s holding of a payment stablecoin issued by the permitted payment stablecoin issuer shall be a claim against the estate and shall have first priority over any other claim, including over any expenses and claims that have priority under that subsection, to the extent compliance with section 4 of the GENIUS Act would have required additional reserves to be maintained by the permitted payment stablecoin issuer for payment stablecoin holders.

+See 2025 Amendment notes below.

 #### legislative statements
 Section 507(a)(3) of the House amendment represents a compromise dollar amount and date for the priority between similar provisions contained in H.R.
 8200 as passed by the House and the Senate amendments.
 A similar compromise is contained in section 507(a)(4).